Dexalot/dexalot-docs/docs/contracts/PortfolioMain.md

 Remove IERC20 token from the tokenMap

+**Dev notes:** \
-**Dev notes:** _tokenMap balance for the symbol should be 0 before it can be removed.
+tokenMap balance for the symbol should be 0 before it can be removed.
-                Make sure that there are no in-flight withdraw messages coming from the subnet_
+                Make sure that there are no in-flight withdraw messages coming from the subnet

 ```solidity
 function removeIERC20(bytes32 _symbol) internal
 ```

-#### parameters
+#### Arguments

 | Name | Type | Description |
 | ---- | ---- | ----------- |